kcartlidge/ruthless/README.md

 #### Site

-This list is complete, though very small as *ruthless* is still in progress.

 * ```sitetitle``` - from the ```ruthless.ini``` file
 * ```siteblurb``` - from the ```ruthless.ini``` file
 * ```sitefooter``` - from the ```ruthless.ini``` file